Liability (song): Live performances and other usage

 Lorde performed "Liability" for the first time on Saturday Night Live in 2017.
 She sang the song with Antonoff, next to a piano while wearing a white bridal veil.
 Both Lorde and Antonoff brought several pieces to place on the piano to feel like when they initially wrote the song; these included a set of candles, a copy of Lorrie Moore's short story collection Self-Help (1985) and a framed picture of Swedish singer Robyn.
 Rolling Stone called it a "sparse, understated rendition."
 In a review for the episode, Chris White from Paste praised Lorde's performance, stating that the singer may be "remembered as the best musical performance" of the show's season.
 Vish Khanna from Exclaim described the performance as "artfully shot," with a piano accompaniment from Antonoff to back a "raw, emotional vocal" which was compared to American musicians Patti Smith and Paul Westerberg.

 "Liability" was also performed at the 2017 edition of the Glastonbury Festival in England.
 Lorde confessed to the crowd that the song's inspiration came from the "bottomless pit of misery that comes from knowing you're a massive loser."
 The Telegraph called it a "beautiful confession" and one that "demonstrated the purity of her flawless vocals."
 She also performed the track at the ARIA Music Awards while sitting alone in a dim corner with lights peeking through a "wall of blinds."
 Lorde performed the song at the 2017 Coachella festival in "a glass box."
 Before she introduced the song, she briefly sang Kanye West's single "Runaway" (2010).
 Tove Styrke, an opening act on Lorde's Melodrama World Tour, released a demo of the track on streaming services on 14 December 2017.
 It was well received by critics who commended its "bouncy pop" twist.
 Styrke released a music video of her cover, filmed in a "deserted studio, decorated with fluorescent lights, [and Styrke] sprawled across the ground."
 Lorde's version is heard at the end of the Quantico episode "Global Reach".
-It was also featured in a special episode of HBO's original series, Euphoria.
+It was also featured in "Fuck Anyone Who's Not a Sea Blob", a special episode of HBO's original series, Euphoria.